kalail/djorm/README.md

 DjORM
 =====

-Lightwiehght wrapper and helpers around the Django ORM.
+Lightweight wrapper and helpers around the Django ORM.